-We examined viral targeting with post-experiment histology (see Supporting Files H-hM4Di_histology.pdf and PFC-hM4Di_histology.pdf for micrographs of transgene expression in target areas) in 70 mm coronal sections cut from immersion-fixed brains extracted into 4% PFA after an overdose of pentobarbital solution administered under isoflurane anaesthesia.
+We examined viral targeting with post-experiment histology (see Supplemental information for micrographs of transgene expression in target areas) in 70 mm coronal sections cut from immersion-fixed brains extracted into 4% PFA after an overdose of pentobarbital solution administered under isoflurane anaesthesia.
 In PFC-hM4Di specimens, the hypothalamic injection centroid was always within the lateral hypothalamic area (LH) with a minority of cases with expression elsewhere (1/11) or difficult to detect expression (1/11).
 In all cases the mPFC layer 5 (L5) neurons expressed hM4Di-mCitrine, with difficult to detect expression in 1 case out of 11 (same individual as the above difficult to detect hypothalamic expression) and abundant expression in all others.
+All animals were included in the analysis.
 In H-hM4Di specimens, the injection centroids were always within the LH with a minority of cases with stronger expression in one hemisphere (2/9).
 As all cases contained hM4Di-expression in the target regions, we included all cases in analysis.

 Statistics

+Of the 30 animals in this study, 4 were in the representative dataset in Figures 2A-E,G,H and 3; 13 in the representative dataset in Figure2F,I; 20 in the habituation dataset in Figure 4 (left plots); 22 in the environmental challenge dataset in Figure 4 (middle and right plots) and Figure 5, where 15 animals were the same as in the habituation dataset (Figure 4, left plots); 30 in Figure 6; 11 in Figures 7 and 8.
 Data were analyzed using Matlab R2019a and reported as mean ± SD.
 For the chemogenetic experiments we used two-way repeated measures ANOVA with time (vehicle or C21) as the within-subjects factor, and cohort (ctrl, H-hM4Di or PFC-hM4Di) as the between-subjects factor.
 This was done by fitting a ‘WithinDesign’ repeated measures model (fitrm) in Matlab with Cohort as the predictor variable, followed by repeated measures analysis of variance (ranova).
 When a significant cohort-time interaction was found, three follow-up paired t-tests were used with Bonferroni-corrected significance threshold of 0.0167.
 Paired t-tests (Bonferroni-corrected significance thresholds: Figure 4, 0.01; Figures 5 and 7, 0.0056) and Wilcoxon rank sum tests were performed in Matlab.
+In Figure 4, a 4-hour time bin was used as it was estimated to be the lowest time resolution that provides reasonably precise values of switching rate.
+As a ratio between singles and runs, in blocks that occur somewhat stochastically across hours (see Figure 2A), this parameter becomes highly variable at short time bins as the absolute values in numerator and denominator may vary.

 Results